mesosphere/marathon/docs/artifact-store.md

 }
 ```

-When the app gets deployed, all resolveUrls will be stored in the artifact store and
+When the app gets deployed, all storeUrls will be stored in the artifact store and
 the definition will be adapted and will look like this:

 **Request:**